Pokah1/wireframing/README.md

 ---

 These elements work together to create a coherent, user-centered design framework.
 By defining them early in the process, wireframes ensure that teams focus on usability, efficiency, and clear communication before investing in high-fidelity visuals or development.

+## Types of Wireframes

+Wireframes can be categorized based on the level of detail and fidelity they provide.
+The two main types are:

+### Low-Fidelity Wireframes

+Low-fidelity (lo-fi) wireframes are simple, rough sketches of a user interface.
+They often use basic shapes like boxes and lines to represent elements such as buttons, images, and text.

+- **Purpose:** Used in early design stages to explore layout ideas quickly.
+- **Tools:** Pen and paper, or basic digital tools like Balsamiq.
+- **Benefits:** Fast, cost-effective, encourages feedback without focus on design details.

+**Example Use:** Brainstorming layout structures, initial client presentations.

+### High-Fidelity Wireframes

+High-fidelity (hi-fi) wireframes include more precise details, such as actual text, font sizes, spacing, and sometimes interactivity.

+- **Purpose:** Used in later stages to closely resemble the final product.
+- **Tools:** Design software like Figma, Adobe XD.
+- **Benefits:** Allows for detailed feedback, can be turned into clickable prototypes.

+**Example Use:** User testing, developer handoff, design approval.

+---

+## Wireframe Type Used in the Airbnb Clone Project

+The **Airbnb Clone Project** uses **high-fidelity wireframes**.

+These wireframes were created using **Figma** and are detailed in layout, typography, and component structure.
+They reflect the intended user interface closely, including interactive elements like buttons, cards, navigation bars, and forms.

+- **Why High-Fidelity?**
+  - The project requires detailed component planning.
+  - It supports accurate communication between design and development teams.
+  - It simulates the user experience as realistically as possible for prototyping and testing.